angelajburden/angelajburden.github.io/method/index.md

 <p style="font-size:larger;color:black;margin-left: -20px;"> The neural network is set up as shown in the figure below.</p>

-The network is trained on the training set.
-The procedure is as follows
+<p style="font-size:larger;color:black;margin-left: -20px;"> The network is trained on the training set.
+The procedure is as follows</p>

 1. Decide on the input parameters for the data (**x**), the number of hidden layers and the number of nodes in each hidden layer.